 Let’s start with its name, Nubuck is said to be coined from the word Buck as in male deer.
 Initially Buck skins and hides were used and this act of being made new through processing gives us ‘new’ which translates to ‘nu’ which makes up the word Nubuck.
-Although there is no concrete evidence to support this, many people do agree to it being true based on logic.
+Although there is no concrete evidence to support this, many people do agree with it being true based on logic.
 Not to mention the fact that even today deer skin and hide are used, though relatively less now, to make Nubuck.

 Make and Origin of Nubuck Leather

 It is a slight nap of short fibre or bristles that highlight a soft, velvety surface giving a unique texture.
-This is often confused with Suede which in fact is Nubuck.
-Traditionally made from deer, moose or elk, Nubuck is currently made of calfskin as well.
+This is often confused with suede which in fact is Nubuck.
+Traditionally made from deer, moose, or elk, Nubuck is currently made of calfskin leather as well.
 This gives it a soft texture.
 As Nubuck comes from the outermost layer of skin or hide, that is; top-grain leather, or even full-grain leather for added durability, it almost always has a very natural look that includes such elements as birthmarks or imperfections of different kinds.
 It undergoes sanding and buffing on the grain side which is how it gets this particularly striking look and feel.

 Nubuck and Suede: A Misconception

 Despite Nubuck looking and feeling quite similar to suede, it is made from the outer side of a hide or skin.
 This adds further thickness and strength aside from the fine grain.
 Hence, Nubuck is a more durable alternative to suede.
 Not to forget, that Nubuck is a bit more expensive than suede, which is reflected by the extensive leather dying process to heavily introduce color to it that is crucial to conceal all the sanding that has been carried out.